Sleep Apnea Awareness

 -

-Also the myth of being an overweight man as the only type of person who could have sleep apnea impacts women being underdiagnosed
+The myth of being an overweight man as the only type of person who could have sleep apnea impacts women being underdiagnosed

 Multiple factors combine to lower the total number of events (how many times the airway closes for 10 seconds in an hour) counted by sleep studies with regard to women